CLASSIFICATION OF ASSETS

 Immoveable assets are dealt with very differently under Jersey law.
 There is no executor of a will of immoveable estate and the property passes automatically by law on the death of the deceased to his or her heirs at law ("le mort saisit le vif").
 An individual's heirs at law are as follows:

-- if the deceased dies leaving a spouse and no children, then the spouse is the heir at law;
+- if the deceased dies leaving a spouse or civil partner and no children, then the spouse/civil partner is the heir at law;

-- If the deceased dies leaving a spouse and children, then all are the heirs at law and take the property in equal shares as tenants in common;
+- If the deceased dies leaving a spouse or civil partner and children, then all are the heirs at law and take the property in equal shares as tenants in common;

 - If any children have predeceased the deceased leaving children, then their children will stand in the footsteps of the deceased parent;

-- If the deceased dies without leaving a spouse or children then their sibling or siblings are their heirs at law.
+- If the deceased dies without leaving a spouse/civil partner or children then their sibling or siblings are their heirs at law.

 Until a will of realty is registered, it is the heirs at law who own the property.
 That ownership changes on registration of the will to those persons named in the will.
 A will of immoveables is registered by way of a "demande" signed by a locally qualified lawyer and sent to the Registrar at the Public Registry who then registers the will in the Registry.
 It is the will that evidences title to the property or properties.